zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 ```

+## 🥳 PyTorch Code in ZenML
+We will now structure the code with ZenML.

 Before we dive in deeper, it's important to know the concept of *pipeline* and *step*.
 In ZenML, a pipeline consists of a series of steps, organized in any order that makes sense for your use case.
 For example, the following is a simple pipeline that consist of three steps (import data, define model and train & test model) that runs one after another: